 Artist - Appointed 2006-07

 David Thorne lives and works in Los Angeles.
-His current projects include The Speculative Archive; the ongoing series of photo-works, a certain interpretation based on a certain set of assumptions in order to take a certain position (1991-present); Boom!, a collaboration with Austrian artist Oliver Ressler; and Scripts, a collaboration for Documenta 12 with Andrea Geyer, Sharon Hayes; Ashley Hunt, and Katya Sander.
+His current projects include The Speculative Archive; an ongoing series of photo-works titled a certain interpretation based on a certain set of assumptions in order to take a certain position (1991-present); Boom!, a collaboration with Austrian artist Oliver Ressler; and Scripts, a collaboration for Documenta 12 with Andrea Geyer, Sharon Hayes, Ashley Hunt, and Katya Sander.
 David is a 2004 recipient of a Rockefeller Media Arts Fellowship.
-He received his BS from The City University of New York in 2001, and completed his MFA in Interdisciplinary Studio at University of California Los Angeles in 2004.
+He received his BS from The City University of New York in 2001 and completed his MFA in Interdisciplinary Studio at University of California Los Angeles in 2004.
+(Biography as of 2009)

 Artist and art historian - Appointed 2002